jedrivisser/gce-compose/README.md

 GCE allows you to [deploy a container][deploy-container] that it will always keep running.

+*Note:* This project uses [traefik][traefik-website] for a reverse proxy to expose multiple services on the same port.
+The examples I use can be run as is for a proof of concept, but to customize the examples for your own project you will need an understanding of how traefik works and it is not discussed in detail here

 ## The Idea

 Extend the `docker/compose` image by adding my own `docker-compose.yml` to it.
 I can then use that to run multiple docker containers masquerading as one docker container.